 - a condition called xerostomia, or dry mouth, where the body does not make enough saliva

-- tooth defects
+- tooth defects such as pits and grooves

 Symptoms and Complications